GKRBROS/Project-management-dashboard/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Next.js team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
-- All contributors and maintainers
+- All contributors who have helped with the project

 ## Support